Don Shelby: Personal life

 Known to many in the Minnesota community as a "jack-of-all-trades," Shelby has many hobbies, including, among other things, beekeeping.
 Shelby has been an enthusiastic fan of women's basketball.
 He is a resident of Excelsior, Minnesota, in a farmhouse certified LEED Platinum.
+His eldest daughter is the novelist and short story writer Ashley Shelby.

 Author

 His first book, The Season Never Ends: Wins, Losses, and the Wisdom of the Game, was published on August 30, 2011.
 It features a foreword by former University of Minnesota men's basketball head coach Tubby Smith and endorsements from NBA analyst Ahmad Rashad and author Will Weaver.

 Health

 Shelby had two debilitating strokes in 2004, from which he recovered while he was still in his broadcasting career.
 He had another stroke in 2021.
 In 2016, Shelby shared his story of his recovery from alcohol addiction and reported being 36 years sober since 1980.

 Shelby Knot

 Shelby, in his time on television, popularized the Pratt necktie knot, to the extent that it is sometimes referred to as the "Shelby Knot" or "Pratt-Shelby."
 The knot was created by Jerry Pratt, an employee of the US Chamber of Commerce, who taught it to Shelby in 1986.
 The knot was considered at the time to be "the first new knot for men in over 50 years" by the New York Times.
 It is speculated that the knot had been in use for a time, but the knot simply had not been documented until Don Shelby made it famous by the help of Jerry Pratt and the Minneapolis clothier Kingford Bavender.
 Kingford Bavender is considered to have coined the term the "Shelby" knot.

 In honor of the history of the Shelby Knot and Don Shelby, a bespoke clothier company by the name of King Brothers Clothiers partnered with Mr. Shelby and launched the Shelby Knot Collection of ties in the spring of 2013.
 Together, Don Shelby and King Brothers Clothiers, selected the designs of the ties that reflected Don's tastes.